FrankBarretta/LS-Addons-Manager/README.md

 The author assumes no responsibility for any damage, data loss, account bans, or legal consequences resulting from the use of this software.

+## Legal Notice / Trademarks

+All trademarks, product names, and company names are the property of their respective owners and are used for identification purposes only.